 Having a valid PAN is mandatory for every person filing his/her tax returns and keeping track of financial transactions, thereby preventing tax evasion.

 Non-Resident Indians (NRIs) might wonder why they have to get one when they live, earn and pay taxes outside of India.
 An NRI requires a PAN if he/she has taxable income in India / wants to open an NRO / NRE account, or wishes to trade in shares / wants to invest in mutual funds / wants to sell/purchase property in India.

 An NRI can apply for a PAN card by filling in Form 49A (in case of Indian Citizenship), or Form 49AA (in case of foreign citizenship / OCI holders / PIOs).

 Additional details on accessing the relevant application form and appropriately filling in and submitting required supporting documents are available on UTIITSL / NSDL websites.
 The application can be submitted either physically, or digitally through e-KYC & e-Sign.

 The status of your application can be easily tracked using your acknowledgment number.

-If you do not have an Indian address, a foreign address can be provided as residential or office address by NRI applicants.
+If you do not have an Indian address, a foreign address can be provided as a residential or office address by NRI applicants.
 Also, it is required that all female applicants provide the name of their father on the application irrespective of marital status.